Cristian Pustai

-Cristian Dumitru Pustai (born 12 October 1967) is a Romanian football manager and former footballer who played as a striker, currently in charge of Liga II club Ceahlăul Piatra Neamț.
+Cristian Dumitru Pustai (born 12 October 1967) is a Romanian football manager and former footballer who played as a striker, currently head coach at Liga III club Unirea Alba Iulia.

 Club career

 Cristian Pustai played as a striker for Gaz Metan Mediaş, Unirea Alba Iulia and Chimica Târnăveni.
 He is credited for scoring 170 goals for these teams.

 Coaching career

 Chimica Târnăveni

 He began his coaching career at Chimica Târnăveni, towards the end of the 1999–2000 edition of Division B, when he led the team as a playing-coach.
 He quit his job there after the team was relegated from the Liga III.
 Afterwards he became a math teacher.

 Gaz Metan Mediaş

 In 2003, he became a part of Gaz Metan Mediaş's staff, coaching the youth teams.

 In 2007 Pustai was appointed head coach of then Liga II club Gaz Metan Mediaş.
 He managed to win the 2007–08 Liga II in the first season with the team, gaining promotion to the Liga I. In the first division, the team under his guidance had a constant progress.

 In the 2011–12 season Gaz Metan Mediaş played in the UEFA Europa League under his command.
 They managed to knock out Mainz 05, but were subsequently knocked out by Austria Wien.